Chilies have been used as a medicinal plant since pre-Colombian times.

-Today, chillies are one of the most widely used of all natural remedies.
+Today, chilies are one of the most widely used of all natural remedies.

-It's these reasons why the indigenous peoples of the Americas started to domesticate chillies all those years ago.
+It's these reasons why the indigenous peoples of the Americas started to domesticate chilies all those years ago.

-Chilli peppers' bright red colour signals it's high content of beta-carotene or pro-vitamin-A.
+Chili-peppers' bright red color signals it's high content of beta-carotene or pro-vitamin-A.

 Vitamin-C is an anti-oxidant used by the body to soak up free radicals.